iDevelopper/PBRevealViewController/README.md

 - (void)setRightViewController:(UIViewController *)rightViewController animated:(BOOL)animated;
 ```

-* Other methods are documented in the PBRevealViewController.h header file.
+* Other methods are documented in the PBRevealViewController.h header file and at [CocoaPods](http://cocoapods.org).

+## Special Mention

+A Special Thank to [Joan Lluch](joan.lluch@sweetwilliamsl.com).

+This code was inspired on her excellent and similar class [SWRevealViewController](https://github.com/John-Lluch/SWRevealViewController).

 ## Author